-NAME OF ITEM: New Academic Program Proposal: Bachelors of Science in Business
+NAME OF ITEM: New Academic Program Proposal: Bachelor of Science in Business in

-Administration in Sport Management
+Sport Management

-305.1 Program Approval, Review, and Elimination Procedures
+305.1 Program Approval, Review & Elimination Procedures

-As outlined in the Guiding Principles and pursuant to UMS Board Policy 212 and the UMS Statement on Shared Governance, faculty from each of the Universities participated in the review of this proposed program.
+In keeping with the Guiding Principles and pursuant to UMS Board Policy 212 and the UMS Statement on Shared Governance, faculty from each of the Universities participated in the review of this proposed program.

-The University of Maine is seeking permission to offer a Bachelor of Science in Business Administration in Sport Management.
-This is a collaborative degree that addresses important economic and workforce development opportunities locally and statewide, and beyond.
-The new major allows for collaboration across academic and non-academic units, including stakeholders on and off campus.
-The proposal outlines the goal to collaborate, not compete, with the major at the University of Southern Maine, "in the spirit of the UM System's newly launched Unified Accreditation initiative."
-Examples include cross-listing courses, shared opportunities for practical experiences, and potential joint sports-related international student trips.
+The University Maine (UM) is seeking permission to offer a Bachelor of Science in Business in Sport Administration.
+This is a collaborative degree that addresses important economic and workforce development opportunities locally, and statewide, and beyond.
+The major allows for collaboration across academic and non-academic units, including stakeholders on and off campus.
+The proposal outlines the goal to collaborate, not compete with the major at the University of Southern Maine in the spirit of Unified Accreditation.